Percapio/Algorithms-and-Data-Structures/README.md

 # Algorithms and Data Structures

-A single repository for Algorithms and Data Strutures, and written in Python.
+A single repository for Algorithms and Data Strutures written in Python.

 *_this repo is an emulation [yangshun/lago](https://github.com/yangshun/lago)_